Bitcoin bridge

 Deposit UTXOs are indexed chronologically by order of arrival, and subsequently withdrawals are processed by the first-in-first-out method.
 That is, the withdrawal transaction input is the UTXO for the lowest deposit index that the bridge currently possesses.

 Similarly, the stakes "moves" with withdrawals such that it is always 'attached' to the lowest index UTXO — this guarantees that the bond remains at risk if the operator is dishonest, while allowing the operators to stake only once, instead of per UTXO.
-To read more on this, see "stake chains" in our .
+To read more on this, see "stake chains" in our blog post.

 The deposit flow is composed of a Deposit Request Transaction (DRT) which is fulfilled by the bridge federation using a Deposit Transaction (DT).
 The user must provide an Alpen address to receive their deposit on Alpen.